g3chench/cchen/index.md

 ### Resume

-I used to link my resume here, but there's too much personal information for what is now essentially a demo site.
-Trust me, you wouldn't have wanted to see it anyway.
+I used to link my resume here, but it contains too much personal information for what is now essentially a demo site.
+Available upon request.